dylanjshaffer/ReactNativeApp/README.md

 # ReactNativeApp

 A simple mobile application that utilizes the TMDb API.
 Users can search and view details for thousands of films.

 To-do:

 -add autocomplete results to search bar

+-implement react-native-navigation

 -add home screen with a "popular movies" carousel